Four bystanders tackle knife-wielding driver after car plows into crowd in Italy

 “The madman, I don’t know what to call him, the criminal who committed this act, he got out of the car brandishing a knife,” Mayor Massimo Mezzetti told state-owned news agency RAI.
 “Four citizens, whom I thank, captured him and handed him over to law enforcement.”

-Mezzetti said that eight people were wounded when the car rammed into a crowd on Via Emilia, a busy street in the center of the northern Italian city of Modena.
-Four of the pedestrians suffered serious injuries, he added, including one woman whose legs had to be amputated after being struck by the car head-on.
+In his initial statement, Mezzetti said the car rammed into a crowd on Via Emilia, a busy street in the center of the northern Italian city of Modena.
+Several pedestrians suffered serious injuries, he added, including one woman whose legs were amputated after being struck by the car head-on.

+According to Modena’s public prosecutor, two victims had to have their lower limbs amputated due to the violent impact of the car, one of whom is in life-threatening condition.
+The remaining people struck sustained various degrees of serious injuries.

+At a press conference, Prefect Fabrizio Triolo told reporters that a total of seven people were injured by the car.

 “I want to thank these citizens,” Mezzetti said of the four who apprehended the suspected driver.
 “The man was also armed with a knife; they showed courage and great civic sense.
 My deepest thanks go to them in this dramatic moment.”